 There are several ways to fix this.
-First of all, we want you to know that we offer all those affected the possibility to send us the pedal for the fix, at our expense – we will Paypal reimburse the cost of mailing it to us.
+First of all, we want you to know that for all those affected we offer the possibility of sending us the pedal for the fix, at our expense – we will Paypal reimburse the cost of mailing it to us.
 We will also send back the fixed pedal at our expense.
-This may take a while, but it is the best way to have the Twain at proper specifications.
+This may take a while, but it is the best and safest way to have the Twain at proper specifications.

-The CompIQ TWAIN can be powered at 18V to have the headroom increased.
+The CompIQ TWAIN can be powered at 18V to have the saturation engine’s headroom increased.
 The pedal is prepared to support this voltage.
 This alone might not be enough, though.

 Note: The PEAK detection is calibrated for 9-12VDC power supplies.
-If the pedal is powered at 18V, the PEAK indication LED will stay lit all the time.
+If the pedal is powered at 18V, the PEAK indication LED may stay lit.

 This can be easily done by removing two components on the board.
-This raises the clipping threshold on the Lows saturation engine by +6dB.
+This raises the clipping threshold on the Lows saturation engine.

-Note: If you wish to do this on your own please contact us for details.
-Care must be taken when removing the SMD components, so that the board is not affected.
+Note: If you wish to do this on your own care must be taken when removing the SMD components so that the board is not affected.

 This is more labor-intensive and sensitive work and should be done by us.
 In that respect, it is best if the pedal is sent to us for the fix.

-Note: If you are tech-savvy and wish to do it yourself, we can mail you the 0805 SMD resistors that need to be changed and the needed instructions.
+Note: If you are tech-savvy and wish to do it yourself we can mail you the four needed 0805 SMD 1% thick film resistors.

 We acknowledge that this issue is not something you would like to live with.
 If you feel disappointed and want to solve things fast, we will issue a full refund first, and then we will expect the pedal returned.